On Gromov-Witten theory of projective bundles: Introduction

 \subsection{Acknowledgements}

 The first author wish to thank Yuan Wang and Yang Zhou for helpful discussions, and to Andrei Musta\c{t}\u{a} and Sam Payne for answering related questions.
 An answer to the first author's posts in Mathoverflow is also proven useful.
 Both authors are partially supported by the NSF.
+The first author is also supported by SwissMAP and ERC-2012-AdG-320368-MCSK in the group of Rahul Pandharipande at ETH Z\"urich.